jamielikeschickens/stm32l1_discovery_gnu_asm_toolchain_template/README.md

 Use `make flash` to compile the sources specified in the Makefile and write them to device's flash memory.

-Note: This requires you to already be running the `stlink` project and connected to the device by first runnnig the command `st-util`.

 ## Debugging
 By default the project is always compiled with the debug parameter `-g`.
 The Makefile also provides a target to use the `arm-none-eabi-gdb` for remote debugging.

-You can run this using `make debug` will compile you code, then load it into gdb.
+You can run this using `make debug` will compile your code, then load it into gdb.

 You can then run `continue` in the gdb console to start running the code.

+Note: This requires you to already be running the `stlink` project and connected to the device by first runnnig the command `st-util`.

 ## Notes
 This was hacked together in one very long night.
 If you notice any errors you can either open an issue or fork it and make a pull request.